I’ve rarely, if ever, encountered anyone with such depth, sensitivity, diverse experiences, and multi-faceted potential as Peter.

 And then my sister was born.
 She’s not an inspiration or a charity case, she’s a role model.
 She has Down syndrome and she and many of her friends live in a world that excludes her and doesn’t take the time to understand.
 The best part is that she’s the most universally authentic and inclusive person I know.

 My design is research forward, authentically inclusive, and joyous.
-With a background in research and technology, I have skills uncommon in the UX world such as statistics software and methodology, cognitive and visual accessibility, and bias reduction.
+With a background in clinical research and cognitive psychology, I have skills uncommon in the UX world such as statistical analysis, cognitive and visual accessibility, and bias reduction.